-The New York eHealth Collaborative (NYeC, pronounced “nice”) is a not-for-profit organization, working in partnership with the New York State Department of Health to improve healthcare for all New Yorkers through health information technology (health IT).
+New York eHealth Collaborative (NYeC, pronounced “nice”) is a non-profit organization, working in partnership with the New York State Department of Health to improve healthcare by collaboratively leading, connecting, and integrating health information exchange (HIE) across the state.

 NYeC was an ONC-designated Regional Extension Center (REC), a program that helped healthcare providers choose the right EHR software and learn how to use it effectively.
 This program evolved into our Healthcare Advisory Professional Services (HAPS).
-The HAPS team assists providers in implementing the technologies and processes to improve healthcare delivery in New York State.
+To date, the HAPS team has supported over 10,000 providers in practices of all sizes in implementing technologies and processes to improve healthcare delivery across New York State.